 Food plant for many moths, caterpillars and catkins a source of food for bees and other insects.
 Birds eat the seeds.

-I have been greatly helped by Dr Andrew Gordon who has identified the Bellevue trees for our trail.
-Check out the Woodland Trust, UK - www.woodlandtrust.org.uk .
-Or the Severn Tree Trust www.severntreetrust.com Wonderful tree groups/resource, why not join them?
+I have been greatly helped by Dr Andrew Gordon who has identified the Belle Vue trees for our trail.
+Check out the Woodland Trust, UK at THIS LINK.
+Or the Severn Tree Trust at THIS LINK.
+Wonderful tree groups/resources, why not join them?
 Look for them on Facebook for more information.

 I also want to thank Sonia Blythe and Alan Fisher for their photos and admin help with the trail.